 The twisted roads

-I had not seen an entire place with such vast plantation, spice gardens and national park.
-After driving on those twisted roads, the landscape changed and opened up to the large agricultural farms, where I met a family selling fresh organic vegetables.
+I had not seen an entire place with such vast plantations, spice gardens, and national parks.
+After driving on those twisted roads, the landscape changed, and opened up to the large agricultural farms, where I met a family selling fresh organic vegetables.

-The joy of travelling to unknown is not just discovering the unseen, but meeting new people, who not only greet you with a big smile, but also welcome you with open arms to have a cup of coffee; kids jumping with joy to be in front of the camera and you unwittingly end up loading your car with a bag full of fresh vegetables.
+The joy of traveling to the unknown is not just discovering the unseen, but meeting new people, who not only greet you with a big smile but also welcome you with open arms to have a cup of coffee; kids jumping with joy to be in front of the camera and you unwittingly end up loading your car with a bag full of fresh vegetables.

 When you get a hot cup of coffee in the middle of nowhere